asineesh/Edge-Preserved-Universal-Pooling/README.md

 ``` python
 model.maxpool = ConMax(inc, device, size)
 ```
-where,
+where, <br />
-inc is the number of input channels device is the object representing the device on which a torch.Tensor is allocated size is the Gaussian Kernel size
+inc is the number of input channels <br />
+device is the object representing the device on which a torch.Tensor is allocated <br />
+size is the Gaussian Kernel size

 # Wavelet based approximate-detailed coefficient concatenation with attention (WADCA)